DReGuerra/git_workshop/main.md

 ## Walk-through Exercise
 ### One iteration of the workflow
-The goal of this section is to walk you through one iteration of the workflow to give you a better idea of the order of operations, the returns you see from git, and how to progress all the way to pushing a commit to the remote.
+The goal of this section is to walk you through one iteration (from `fetch` to `push`) of the workflow to give you a better idea of the order of operations, the returns you see from git, and how to progress all the way to pushing a commit to the remote.

 `>> git fetch`